Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 We analyzed **72.1 million trades** on Kalshi covering **\$18.26 billion** in notional volume across **7.68 million markets**.
 What we found challenges the efficient market hypothesis in systematic, predictable ways and reveals a market that functions less like a forecasting tool and more like a casino with better PR.

+## Brief: Prediction Markets and Kalshi

+Prediction markets are event-based exchanges where participants trade binary contracts on real-world outcomes.
+These contracts settle at either \$1 or \$0, with their trading price ranging from 0 to 100 cents serving as a proxy for the market's perceived probability.
+Traders capitalize on discrepancies between the market price and their own forecasts by buying or selling accordingly.

+[Kalshi](https://kalshi.com) debuted in 2021 as the first U.S. prediction market regulated by the CFTC, operating under the same legal framework as traditional futures exchanges.
+While it initially focused on economic and weather-related data, the platform remained a niche venue until 2024.
+Following a [landmark legal victory](https://media.cadc.uscourts.gov/opinions/docs/2024/10/24-5205-2077790.pdf) over the CFTC, Kalshi secured the right to list political contracts.
+The ensuing 2024 election cycle triggered a massive surge in volume, and the 2025 introduction of sports markets has since solidified Kalshi's transition into a mainstream financial platform.

 ```chart
 {
   "type": "bar",